 Explore the intriguing origins and evolution of derivatives, from their roots in ancient civilisations to their transformation into the sophisticated financial tools of today.

-From Mesopotamia to the bustling markets of Renaissance Italy and the emergence of organised exchanges in 19th century America, explore how derivative trading has shaped economic landscapes over the millennia.
+From Mesopotamia to the bustling markets of Renaissance Italy and the emergence of organised exchanges in 19th century America, explore how derivatives trading has shaped economic landscapes over the millennia.